 Before I went fully vegan a few years ago, I tried out the classic “dairy-free” diet.
 I missed sweets and chocolate terribly at first, especially chocolate bars like Snickers, Mars bars and Bounty bars.
 I was totally addicted.

+I’m not exaggerating when I say there was a point in my teenage life where I ate an average of 4 full-sized chocolate bars a day!
 I remember offering one of my school teachers a Snickers and when she replied “no thanks, I already ate some chocolate today”, I spent the rest of the day confused as to why anyone would limit themselves to one a day.

-I whacked together some dark chocolate along with a few ingredients I had in my cupboard at the time.
+I whacked together some dark chocolate along with a few coconutty ingredients I had in my cupboard at the time.
 I didn’t really know what I was doing, except hoping the result would be tasty and somewhat resemble my beloved Bounty.

 Luckily, it was a success.
 And although I didn’t realise it at the time, my dairy-free Bounty bars were totally vegan-friendly!

 So today I’m sharing that recipe with you.
 And they’re not just your regular vegan chocolate coconut bars either… These are slightly healthier, gluten-free Bounty bars!
 And they taste just how I remember the original tasting.

 Traditionally, no, they are made with milk chocolate.
 I did get my hopes up when I saw there were dark chocolate Bounty bars available to buy in stores but sadly, they also contain milk!

 So if you want a dairy-free version at a reasonable price, you’ll have to make your own.
 But don’t worry, the whole process is super easy.
 Let me show you how to do it!

 Ingredients you’ll need